 Hao Khiem Temple is where he and his wife would worship, although it was originally meant to be a theatre, and today houses countless impressive royal artefacts from the era and from his life.

 Tomb of Minh Mang, Hue

-Located 12km from Hue, the setting that surrounds the tomb of another Nguyen Emperor, Minh Mang, is one of natural beauty and includes landscaped lakes and canals.
+Located 12 kilometres from Hue, the surroundings of this tomb of another Nguyen Emperor, Minh Mang, is one of natural beauty and includes landscaped lakes and canals.
 The tomb was planned and designed during his reign (1820-1840) but wasn’t built until his successor, Thieu Tri, came to the throne.

 The combination of structural symmetry and natural landscapes make Minh Mang’s tomb a fascinating one.
 Beyond the central courtyard is the Pavilion of Steles, which represents the ‘three powers’; the heavens, the earth and water.
 A bridge, which crosses the lake of flowers, including the lotus, takes you up to the temple where the sarcophagus of Emperor Minh Mang lies.

-Book a guided tour of Vietnam with the Asia experts, Wendy Wu Tours.
-Our award winning escorted, fully inclusive tours visit all the major sights of Vietnam for an unforgettable holiday.
+Explore Vietnam with the Asia experts, Wendy Wu Tours.
+Our award-winning escorted, fully inclusive tours visit all the major sights of Vietnam for an unforgettable holiday.